Ben0126/Matlab_call_Python_conv2D/README.md

 To run the code, follow these steps:

+1. Install Python 3.9.
+2. Install the following packages: numpy, cupy.
-1. Make sure you have MATLAB installed on your system.
+3. Install MATLAB on your system.
-2. Clone this repository or download the MATLAB script.
+4. Clone this repository or download the MATLAB script.
-3. Open MATLAB and navigate to the directory where the script is located.
+5. Open MATLAB and navigate to the directory where the script is located.
-4. Run the script in MATLAB.
+6. Run the script in MATLAB using the following command: `matlab -r main`.
+7. Ensure that MATLAB can access the installed Python environment with the required packages (numpy, cupy).

 The script includes commented sections for each method.
 You can uncomment the desired method to perform the corresponding convolution.
 By default, the second and fourth methods (CPU FFT and GPU FFT convolution) are enabled.